dan-bailey/learning-log/README.md

 Nada.

 ## April 18, 2023
 Took the Microsoft Azure AZ-900 (Fundamentals) exam and passed.
 So I've got my first certification.

+## April 19, 2023
+More work with TailwindCSS.
+Working through the basics, have a few projects that are part of the course, and then I'm going to use it to build up a new template for a Wordpress site I want to build.

+## April 20, 2023
+(forthcoming)

 # to-do list